drduh/YubiKey-Guide/README.md

 $ ssh-add ~/.ssh/id_rsa && rm ~/.ssh/id_rsa
 ```

-When invoking `ssh-add`, it will prompt for the ssh key's passphrase if present, then the `pinentry` program will prompt and confirm for a new passphrase to use to encrypt the converted key within the gpg key store.
+When invoking `ssh-add`, it will prompt for the SSH key's passphrase if present, then the `pinentry` program will prompt and confirm for a new passphrase to use to encrypt the converted key within the GPG key store.

 The migrated key should be listed in `ssh-add -l`: